 Cell volume is dynamic and changes within minutes under the influence of substrates, hormones, amino acids, glucose and oxidative stress.
 Increasing cell volume triggers a number of anabolic reactions such as an increase in amino acid transport and protein synthesis and a decrease in protein catabolism2-4.
 Muscle cell volume dictates protein synthesis.

 Water does not simply reside inside a muscle cell.
 Osmotic substrates are transported into the cell, and this is paralleled by respective water movement across cell membranes and subsequent alterations in cell volume.
-Pioneering work by several research groups in the 90’s provides evidence that glutamine is the most potent amino acid in its affects on cell swelling and the influence on muscle cell volume4-6.
+Pioneering work by several research groups in the 90’s provides evidence that glutamine is the most potent amino acid in its effects on cell swelling and the influence on muscle cell volume4-6.

 Glutamine is the primary substrate of the insulin-sensitive Na+-dependent transport system Nm the fastest of all amino transporters in the sarcolemma7.
 At both basal and insulin-stimulated capacities, glutamine transport into muscle dramatically influences cell volume.
 Haussinger et al. (1995), using perfused muscle and demonstrated that as long as glutamine concentration remained high, cell volume (and anabolism) remained elevated.